 This morning we wander into the nearby Chianti countryside near the imposing fortress of Brolio.
 The massive, turreted Castello di Brolio sits in the delicate Chianti landscape, surrounded by forests and vineyards, with a glorious and highly photogenic aura of permanence.
 Much history has been witnessed by it's formidable walls, from wars to political upheaval, and in fact it was here that the formula for the modern Chianti wine was born.

 Our path today will meander down cypress shaded lanes, alongside grape arbors,and past picturesque farmhouses and hamlets.
 The Chianti countryside surrounding here is nothing short of stunning.
 Picture postcard views abound, and your biggest concern will be which pictures to save!
 At a memorable spot we'll stop for a trailside picnic featuring local cheeses, fresh bread from Siena's bakeries, salami from the farm, and lots of other assorted Tuscan delicacies.
 A wine tasting featuring the excellent vintages of the Brolio Estate will make this an unforgettable afternoon!
-A relaxing ride through the gorgeous countryside back to Siena will give us a chance to prepare for our walk in Siena later today.

 The rest of the evening is free to discover yet another of Siena's wonderful restaurants for dinner.
 Your tour guides will be able to direct you to one of their favorite out-of-the-way dining establishments, or you might prefer to explore on your own and make your own culinary discovery!
 After dinner, the traditional evening passagiatta along the lively Banchi di Sopra with gelato in hand ends another exciting day in Italia.